jindazhao/Fitness-Pals-Application/README.md

 will become.

 **Hitting goals but not actually doing it will keep the pets happy, but the user will be cheating themselves**

+##User Stories

+- As a user, I want to be able to add my goals to my fitness plan
+- As a user, I want to be able to view my progress through my pets being happy
+- As a user, I want to be able to alter my goals according to my needs
+- As a user, I want to be able to add the foods to my consumed foods list
+- As a user, I want to be able to view the intake of nutrients on my consumed foods list
+- As a user, I want to be able to add my amount of sleep to my sleep list
+- As a user, I want to be able to add the amount of exercise to my exercise list